-Parkinson’s Disease is the fastest growing neurological condition in the world, and the costs associated with Parkinson’s are also increasing at a rapid pace.
+Parkinson’s Disease is the fastest growing neurological condition in the world.
+The costs associated with Parkinson’s are also increasing at a rapid pace.

-According to the Michael J. Fox Foundation, more than one million Americans, including over 110,000 military veterans, live with Parkinson’s, costing the federal government and American families an estimated $58 billion each year.
+According to Michael J. Fox Foundation, more than one million Americans, including over 110,000 military veterans, live with Parkinson’s and it costs the federal government and American families an estimated $58 billion each year.
 It’s estimated that more than 1.6 million Americans will live with PD by 2037 at an estimated cost of nearly $80 billion.